mannyit001-design/enterprise-systems-administration/active-directory/powershell-ad-automation.md

 ## 🎓 Background

-Developed while studying Active Directory management (IFT 220) as part of a B.S. in Information Technology (Cybersecurity focus) at Arizona State University, applied to a scripted multi-department AD provisioning scenario.
+Developed while studying Active Directory Management as part of a B.S. in Information Technology, applied to a scripted multi-department AD provisioning scenario.